 When the U.S. Army left the Presidio, Rob Hill was a dusty, rustic site.
 In 2010, it received a major facelift with the addition of upgraded group campsites; clean, well-lighted restrooms; accessible paved pathways; and a building for educational programs.
 Improvements were funded by the Evelyn and Walter Haas, Jr. Fund.

 Rob Hill's modern amenities and urban location make it ideal for inexperienced or reluctant campers — you can bring your own gear or rent it at

 Sports Basement at Crissy Field.

 Two group campsites are available for general public rental.
-Each site can accommodate up to 30 people and features a fire pit, a free-standing barbeque grill, and picnic tables.
+Each site can accommodate up to 30 people and features a fire pit, a free-standing barbeque grill, food storage lockers, and picnic tables.
 Rob Hill has restrooms but no showers.